Find out how to save money and tips to make saving money a long-term habit.

 Review your savings goal

-Having a clear goal makes it easier to stay motivated to save.
+Once you've found ways to save money, having a clear goal makes it easier to stay motivated to save.
 It also helps you decide how much to save and how long it may take.
 Your savings goal helps you stay focused, but it needs to stay relevant.

 Make sure your goal fits your current situation, especially if your income or expenses change.
 Update how much you save or how long it will take to reach your goal if needed.